ckeditor/ckeditor5/packages/ckeditor5-editor-balloon/docs/api/editor-balloon.md

 This package contains the {@link module:editor-balloon/ballooneditor~BalloonEditor} class.
 Follow there to learn more about this type of editor and how to initialize it.

 This package contains the source version of the balloon editor.
-This editor implementation is also available in the [balloon build](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-balloon).
-Read more about {@link getting-started/index CKEditor&nbsp;5 builds}.
+Read more about {@link getting-started/setup/editor-types CKEditor&nbsp;5 editor types}.

 ## Installation